lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

   where strong confidentiality might cause regulatory problems.

-1. PKI management protocols must allow the use of different industry-standard cryptographic algorithms, see CMP Algorithms [RFCCCCC].
+1. PKI management protocols must allow the use of different industry-standard cryptographic algorithms, see CMP Algorithms {{RFC9481}}.
   This means that any given
   CA, RA, or end entity may, in principle, use whichever algorithms suit it for its own key pair(s).